digital-earths-global-hackathon-UK/digital-earths-global-hackathon-UK.github.io/content/homepage/prerequisites.md

  * Linux terminal
  * Python, including Matplotlib, Numpy, Xarray
  * Concepts of data visualization
- * Handling of global 2D and 3D data fields in Meteorology or Climate science
+ * Handling of global 2D and 3D data in Climate science or similar fields